Zero-temperature thermodynamics of dense asymmetric strong-interaction matter

 In Fig.~\ref{fig:gap}, we observe that the gap from Ref.~\cite{Leonhardt:2019fua} is greater than the one reported in previous low-energy model studies, see, e.g., Ref.~\cite{Alford:1997zt}.
 This may be traced back to the quark-gluon dynamics underlying the study in Ref.~\cite{Leonhardt:2019fua}.
-Indeed, the quark-gluon dynamics may potentially yield a rapid increase of the gap at lower densiites,~$\bar{\Delta}_{\text{gap}}\sim \exp(-c/(g^4\bar{\mu}^2))$ (with $c>0$ being a constant), see Ref.~\cite{Braun:2021uua} for a detailed discussion.
+Indeed, the quark-gluon dynamics may yield a rapid increase of the gap at lower densities,~$\bar{\Delta}_{\text{gap}}\sim \exp(-c/(g^4\bar{\mu}^2))$ (with $c>0$ being a constant)~\cite{Braun:2021uua}.
 Nevertheless, the results for the gap from Refs.~\cite{Leonhardt:2019fua} and~\cite{Alford:1997zt} are still in accordance at lower densities.

 Up to this point, we have basically only discussed how the parameters of our model can be fixed in the isospin-symmetric limit.
 However, we are aiming at studies of isospin-asymmetric strong-interaction matter.
 Since we use the gap to fix our model parameters, we can exploit the fact that the gap in our model is independent of the isospin-asymmetry parameter~$\delta\mu$ for~$\delta\mu^2 < \delta\mu_{\text{cr}}^2$, see our discussion in Subsec.~\ref{sec:gpqcd} and Fig.~\ref{fig:pot}.
 For~$\delta\mu^2 > \delta\mu_{\text{cr}}^2$, the ground state is then described by a noninteracting isospin-asymmetric quark gas.
 Therefore, it is consistent to use the same model parameters for the isospin-symmetric and the isospin-asymmetric case.
 Of course, the uncertainty in the isospin-symmetric gap leads to an uncertainty in our estimates for the phase structure and thermodynamics of isospin-asymmetric matter, see Sec.~\ref{sec:daqcd}.
 This provides an insight into the sensitivity of our results for isospin-asymmetric strong-interaction matter on the uncertainty in the gap.